syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/ContextMenu/How-to-customize-the-dock-context-menu-of-a-docked-control.md

 ---
 layout: post
-title: How to customize the dock context menu of a docked control
+title: How to customize the dock context menu of a docked control | WindowsForms | Syncfusion
 description: How to customize the dock context menu of a docked control
 platform: WindowsForms
 control: DockingManager